this is when i miss my mother

 Falcon’s “No” reminds me of Sade’s, but who is possibly going to understand that now?

-2 Responses to this is when i miss my mother
+2 thoughts on “this is when i miss my mother

 Leave a Reply